What Are Draft Angles?

 Successful draft angle implementation begins during initial design phases.
 CAD software can apply draft automatically, but manual verification ensures draft direction aligns with intended mold opening.
 Design review should explicitly check draft adequacy before finalizing geometry.

 Communication between design engineers and mold makers is essential.
 Designers understand functional requirements; mold makers understand manufacturing constraints.
 Early collaboration identifies optimal compromise between these sometimes-competing demands.
+If you are ready to move from design review to a real tool, our plastic injection mold manufacturing and tooling service covers core/cavity design, ejection layout and material selection for parts like the ones discussed here.

 Documentation should specify not just draft angles but also draft direction and reference surfaces.
 Ambiguous specifications lead to costly misunderstandings during tooling fabrication.
 Clear drawings with annotated draft callouts prevent these problems.